wmit/wmitoulouse/README.md

 ## Goal of the project

-Create a communautary event calendar.
+Create a community-driven event calendar.